5/16/2024

 Raul Fernandez

 Thank you, Rob.
-There's quite a lot to do to operate at a higher level.
+There is quite a lot to do to operate at a higher level.
 That's why I'm so happy with the additions to our executive team in the last 60 days.
 They are all industry veterans with proven track records.
 We will define success by continuing to perform better every quarter while we transform as quickly as possible.
-Thank you for attending the call, operator.
-We're going to open it up for questions.
+Thank you for attending the call.
+Operator, we're going to open it up for questions.

 speaker

 Thank you.
-If you would like to ask a question, please press star one on your telephone keypad.
+If you would like to ask a question, please press star 1 on your telephone keypad.
 If you would like to withdraw your question, simply press star one again.
-One moment, please, for your first question.
-Your first question comes from the line of Brian Keane with Deutsche Bank.
+One moment please for your first question.
+Your first question comes from the line of Brian Keene with Deutsche Bank.
 Your line is open.

 speaker

-Hi, guys.
-Thanks for taking the question.
-Raul, maybe you could just help us understand how your restructuring might be different than many of the CEOs that came before you that had a lot of restructuring as well.
-It seems like every, you know, five years or so a CEO comes in, looks at the business and restructures it.
-Just trying to get a sense of how maybe your plans might look different than what we've seen over the last few decades at the CSE and now DXC.
+Hi guys, thanks for taking the question.
+Raul, maybe you could just help us understand how your restructuring might be different than many of the CEOs that that came before you that had a lot of restructuring as well.
+It seems like every, you know, five years or so a CEO comes in, looks at the business and restructures it, just trying to get a sense of how maybe your plans might look different than what we've seen over the last few decades at, at, uh, CSC and now DXC.

 speaker